psahni/aws_saa_prep/neal_davis_course/10. Serverless applications/lambda.md

 You can invoke an AWS Lambda function from an Amazon Aurora MySQL-Compatible Edition DB cluster with a native function or a stored procedure.
 This approach can be useful when you want to integrate your database running on Aurora MySQL with other AWS services.
 For example, you might want to capture data changes whenever a row in a table is modified in your database.

 ![alt text](image.png)

+### Usecase - Wearable Watch (Device) is sending 1MB data to S3 bucket for storage and analysis.

+Requirement min 512 mb of memory.
+Latency must be less than 10 seconds.

+Lambda is very suitable in this case, very cost effective